thedod/SteamBox/README.markdown

 ### Tips:

-* If you've configure the Wi-Fi hotspot as suggested, you can browse to `/qrhotspot.png` and show it to people who want quick Wi-Fi setup.
+* If you've configured the Wi-Fi hotspot as suggested, you can browse to `/qrhotspot.png` and show it to people who want quick Wi-Fi setup.
 * After you upload the first file, the folder `/sdcard/piratebox` will be created.
   It's handy to have a desktop shortcut or something to it, so that you can clean up the mess there once in a while.
+* You can also run the app without setting the phone up as a Wi-Fi hotspot.
+  It won't be a PirateBox then, but it would still be convenient for file exchange (much less of a hassle than blue-tooth).
+I do both.
+I hope I'm not breaking any pirate rules by this :)

 ----